visgl/deck.gl/docs/api-reference/composite-layer.md

 ##### `shouldRenderSubLayer`

+Called to determine if a sublayer should be rendered.
+A composite layer can override this method to change the default behavior.

 Parameters:

 * `id` (String) - the sublayer id
 * `data` (Array) - the sublayer data

 Returns `true` if the sublayer should be rendered.
-The default implementation returns `true` if either `data` is not empty or the `_subLayerProps` prop contains override for this sublayer.
+The base class implementation returns `true` if either `data` is not empty or the `_subLayerProps` prop contains override for this sublayer.

+##### `getSubLayerClass`

+Called to retrieve the constructor of a sublayer.
+A composite layer can override this method to change the default behavior.

+Parameters:

+* `id` (String) - the sublayer id
+* `DefaultLayerClass` - the default constructor used for this sublayer.

+Returns:

+Constructor for this sublayer.
+The base class implementation checks if `type` is specified for the sublayer in `_subLayerProps`, otherwise returns the default.

 ## Source